Woods & Stains

 The reason manufacturers use solids is fairly obvious.
 Well made solid wood furniture is extremely durable and when damaged can be repaired and renewed over generations.

 A veneer is a thinly cut overlay of the same high-quality, sustainably harvested solid wood used in the rest of the piece, but applied over a substrate, in this case premium quality plywood.

-Bed side rails are solid hardwood.
+Bed side rails are made with top-grade veneer panels.

 All Copeland Furniture bed rails are fastened with a simple to use but extremely durable system designed keep the joint firm and rigid for the life of the product.
 Here's how it works: